Front gardens on the front line

 - Watch this great video Car parking in front gardens.
 Some negative consequences and potential remedies.

-- Raise awareness among householders and property owners about the importance of them taking action to de-pave and re-green their gardens, and to install ‘SUDS’ i.e. rain gardens, rain planters and water butts to capture rain water (see more in ‘Resources’ below and also on our Sponge City page)
+- Raise awareness among householders and property owners about the importance of them taking action to de-pave and re-green their gardens, and to install ‘SuDS’ i.e. rain gardens, rain planters and water butts to capture rain water (see more in ‘Resources’ below and also on our Sponge City page)

 - Promote householder action via community groups by supporting those groups via a Front Gardens Network (see more below)